m-j-andr/PIC-1-Demo/docs/0-docs.md

-The first example is a little bit nicer to read because the variables are named descriptively and the type of the variables never changes.
+The first example is a little bit nicer to read because the variables are named descriptively and the type of each variable never changes.
 In the second example,
 `a` is not a very descriptive name and `a` starts life as an `int`,